istio-ecosystem/wharf-multicluster-sync/scripts/samples/bookinfo/README.md

 # Debug

-run config_dump.sh and inspect the output in config_dump.json.
-It contains the info on all rekated resources.
+run `config_dump.sh` and inspect the output in _config_dump.json_.
+It contains the info on all related resources.